Healthdirect Free Australian health advice you can count on.

 What is interventional pain management?

-Interventional pain treatments are usually reserved for people who haven't responded well to other pain management methods.
+Your doctor may recommend interventional pain treatments if you haven't responded well to other pain management methods.
 These treatments are usually recommended after consultation with a pain specialist.

-Your doctor or pain specialist can discuss with you the risks and benefits of these treatments and whether they’re suitable for you.
-In most cases, interventional pain treatments provide short-term pain relief, allowing you to modify your lifestyle and develop good habits.
+Your doctor or pain specialist can discuss the risks and benefits of these treatments and whether they're suitable for you.
+In most cases, interventional pain treatments provide short-term pain relief.
+During the period of relief, you can modify your lifestyle and develop good habits.
 This makes it easier to cope with chronic pain if it returns.

-• Transcutaneous electrical nerve stimulation (TENS): a battery-operated stimulator sends a pulse of energy through the skin at the site of your pain.
-TENS can help manage a range of pain types, including back and neck pain, arthritis, migraine headaches and post-operative pain.
+• Transcutaneous electrical nerve stimulation (TENS) — This is a battery-operated stimulator sends a pulse of energy through the skin at the site of your pain.`TENS can help manage a range of pain types, including back and neck pain, arthritis, migraine headaches and post-surgery pain.

-• Spinal-cord stimulation: similar to TENS, this involves planting an electrical device under your skin near the spine.
+• Spinal-cord stimulation — Similar to TENS, this involves placing an electrical device under your skin near the spine.
 The device applies a current to the spinal cord, which interrupts the pain signals being sent to the brain.
 A hand-held control allows you to adjust the intensity of the charge.

-• Radiofrequency ablation: this is a procedure performed by a doctor that targets joint- and nerve-based chronic pain.
-Needles are placed directly onto pain-inducing nerves, and heat is produced at the tip of the needle to interrupt the signals to the brain.
+• Radiofrequency ablation — This is a procedure performed by a doctor that targets joint- and nerve-based chronic pain.
+Needles are placed onto the nerves responsible for the pain, and the tip of the needle is heated.
+This interrupts the signals to the brain.

-• Nerve block: this intervention is used to treat intense chronic nerve pain — for example, as in Complex Regional Pain Syndrome (CRPS).
-A local anaesthetic is injected to stop the nerves from transmitting pain signals.
+• Nerve block — This intervention is used to treat intense chronic nerve pain.
+A local anaesthetic is injected to stop the nerves from sending pain signals.

-• Epidural injections: medicines such as corticosteroids and a local anaesthetic can be administered to the epidural space (between the vertebrae and spinal cord in the spine) to reduce pain.
+• Epidural injections — Medicines such as corticosteroids and/or local anaesthetic can be injected in the space around your spinal cord to reduce pain.

 When should I see my doctor?

-If you experience chronic pain, you should ask your doctor about the pain management options that could be suitable for you.
+If you have chronic pain, you should ask your doctor about the pain management options that could be suitable for you.

 Chronic pain is best treated using a combination of physical therapies, relaxation techniques and stress-management strategies.
 Your doctor can help you create a chronic pain management plan that includes some or all of these methods.